 Through the use of DNA forensic genealogy, Rapid City police have identified the suspect responsible for the death of 60-year-old Gwen Miller.
 Ms. Miller, a Rapid City pharmacist, was located strangled and sexually assaulted in her bed at her home on Hall Street in 1968.

 By now, everyone who reads this should know Gertrude Priess-Spiro, the woman who arranged to have Pnina Gutman smuggled from the Warsaw Ghetto in August or September 1942.
 New information about her has recently been discovered that provides details about her marriage to Leo Spiro.
-It also explains why she was listed under her maiden name [...]
+It also explains why she was listed under her maiden name Gertrude Priess-Spiro on the Pawiak transport records to Auschwitz.
+Location of 176 Brunnenstrasse, Berlin During my recent trip to Berlin, I was able to visit the address at 176 Brunnenstrasse, where Gertrude grew up and lived for a while after she was married.
+The building is about three blocks south of what was once the Berlin [...]

 The keynote at the 27th annual International Symposium on Human Identification (ISHI27) was given by internationally recognized video journalist David O'Shea.
 O'Shea addressed the conference on the Grandmothers of the Plaza de Mayo (Asociación Civil Abuelas de Plaza de Mayo), a human rights organization formed in Argentina in 1977 in response to the disappearance of hundreds of children who were either kidnapped or born to mothers who were "disappeared" political dissidents during the country's "Dirty War" in 1974-1983.

 Flight to Berlin and Arrival Thursday, August 11, 2016 Keflavik International Airport My trip from Los Angeles to Berlin went smoothly with a layover in Keflavik Interntional Airport.
 It is the cleanest airport in the world.
 It felt more like an igloo than an airport – snug from the elements.
-Yet it was a [...]
+Yet it was a beehive of activity – with people snacking in one of several cozy cafes, or browsing the stores which naturally offer beautiful Icelandic sweaters and other products.
+The sandwiches are the most beautiful sandwiches I have ever seen.
+I was tempted to exchange $10 for Icelandic krona at the money exchange, but thriftiness got the better of me.
+The [...]

-Gertrude Spiro and Charlotte Rebhun, Warsaw c.
-1942 Since 2012 we have been trying to discover the birth identity of Pnina Gutman, who as an infant was smuggled from the Warsaw Ghetto with the assistance of a woman named Gertrud Spiro.
-We realized from the beginning that our best chance at solving the mystery was to find out as much as we could about Gertrude [...]
+Gertrude Preiss and Charlotte Rebhun, c 1942 Since 2012 we have been trying to discover the birth identity of Pnina Gutman, who as an infant was smuggled from the Warsaw Ghetto with the assistance of a woman named Gertrud Spiro.
+We realized from the beginning that our best chance at solving the mystery was to find out as much as we could about Gertrude and her daughter Sonia, hoping they left some record behind of their activities.
+We have faced many challenges; when we started out, we did not even know the correct spelling of their last name.
+Thanks to our persistence, we can now account for most of Gertrud's whereabouts [...]